 The real-life Dzanga-Sangha rainforest is located in Africa, and houses some of the highest concentrations of forest elephants and lowland gorillas in the world.

-Since getting to the real Dzanga-Sangha rainforest requires a lot more time and resources than getting to the AMNH, make sure you take the time to stop by this marvel and learn about the efforts to protect it from agriculture, timber, and mining operations.
+Since getting to the real Dzanga-Sangha rainforest requires a lot more time and resources than getting to the natural history museum, make sure you take the time to stop by this marvel and learn about the efforts to protect it from agriculture, timber, and mining operations.

 There are thousands of amazing exhibits at the American Museum of Natural History, and it’s well worth a trip (or three) to check them all out.
-If you feel like you could use a little guidance on your visit, make sure you check out one of our renegade tours of AMNH, which dive even deeper into the mysteries and marvels of this awesome museum.
+If you feel like you could use a little guidance on your visit then check out one of our museum tours, which dive even deeper into the mysteries and marvels of this awesome museum.

-And in case all that museum exploring makes you hungry, here are some our favorite spots to eat near the AMNH.
+And in case all that museum exploring makes you hungry, here are some of the best spots to eat near the AMNH.

-What do you think is “can’t miss” at the AMNH?
-Tell us in the comments!
+What do you think is “must see” at the natural history museum?
+Share your favorite exhibits in the comments!